 We learned that the proverbial cart had been put before the horse.
 Subsequently, we sold the stocks, took the proceeds, and put money toward our emergency fund and the rest on debts.

 We have paid off a department store bill, a personal loan, a vehicle note, and a credit card for a total of $36,838.57.
 By doing so, we have unencumbered $860 a month.
-We still have a car loan, credit card (which will be paid off in 3 to 4 months), student loan, and mortgage.
+We still have a car loan, a credit card (which will be paid off in three to four months), a student loan and a mortgage.